LucBonc/RFM2gNoPollingConfigurations_Trees/README.md

 The change form Idle to Run State, issued by TcpProxy Message,  requires that all the hosts involved in the configurations  are up and running the Idle State.
 More information about the RFM Datasource can be found [here](https://github.com/LucBonc/RFM2gNoPolling)

+The four_host folder contains Configurations and trees  for the Scenario B:<br>

+The four hosts example is constructed in this way:

+-The master reads all the four hosts (NodeIdNumber: 0, 1, 2, 3)

+-Host 1 and host 2 read the first three hosts (NodeIdNumber: 0, 1, 2, 3)

+-Gost 3 reads all the four hosts (NodeIdNumber: 0, 1, 2, 3)

+The configurations file are as follows:

+-Master: master_ADC_two_threads47.cfg

+-Host 2: slave253_two_threads47-Host.cfg

+-Host 1 and host 4: slave47_two_threads47.cfg (on the same configuration file as two separate threads)